12 Oct Getting Paid Appropriately by Your Insurance Providers

 First, look at fixed and variable costs, then examine how much your practice is getting paid for your most commonly provided services (CPT codes) from each of your payers.
 After you have both sets of data, compare the two and see who is not even covering your costs to provide care and who is paying appropriately.
 Using your pediatric EHR to pull up this data and determine how many of your patients are covered by each insurance, helps you to make sound business decisions.

 At one point in my career, I was forced to walk away from one of my largest payers.
 They would not negotiate a rate that covered my costs to deliver care.
-Telling my patients was difficult, but once I communicated the issue to families, they in turn went to the insurer with their frustration, leading to a re-opening of negotiations.
+Telling my patients was difficult, but once I communicated the issue to families, they, in turn, went to the insurer with their frustration, leading to a re-opening of negotiations.
 Negotiations with payers often start only when you walk away and announce you will be terminating your contract.
 You have to be prepared to follow-through with a good business plan, but providing care at a loss isn’t sustainable.

 Pediatric success isn’t just about money.
 However, if you don’t have a margin, your practice mission isn’t sustainable.
 The more your practice thrives, the better care you’ll be able to offer your patients and their families.
 You deserve to be paid adequately and your patients want you to be there to serve them for generations to come.